ansys/pymapdl/doc/source/getting_started/wsl.rst

 See `Run MAPDL on a local Docker image`_.

-If you want to run MAPDL in the CentOS7 image and use the Windows license server, opening the ports might not work properly because the Windows firewall seems to block all traffic coming from WSL.
+If you want to run MAPDL in the CentOS 7 image and use the Windows license server, opening the ports might not work properly because the Windows firewall seems to block all traffic coming from WSL.
 For security purposes, you should still try to open ports ``1055`` and ``2325`` in the firewall and see if your